 1. Modernized Pipes

-Many homes still contain galvanized pipes, which can experience internal corrosion.
-This can affect the quality of your water because corroded material can break off, giving the water an unpleasant taste.
-It also potentially poses a health risk to those who drink it.
+Many homes still contain galvanized, lead, clay, or cast iron pipes, which can experience corrosion or breakage.
+This can affect both the quality of your water and proper functioning of both your water and sewer systems.
+Water can have a bad taste, but poor piping can also potentially pose a health risk to those who drink it.
 Corrosion can even build up enough to block your pipes or cause them to burst.
 The material of old pipes may also be trouble.
 They could be made of:

-- Polybutylene, which is notoriously fragile and prone to breaking
+- Clay, which is notoriously fragile and prone to breaking

 - Lead, which has serious health implications

-If your plumbing system contains either of these materials, consider replacing those sections immediately.
+If your plumbing system contains any of these materials, consider replacing those sections immediately.
 Copper pipes for your water supply and PVC for waste outlets are good options.
 These materials are not prone to corrosion.
-They can be easily shaped to your property’s requirements, with little need for joints.
-There are two benefits of upgrading your pipes in this way:
+One of the newest types of pipe is PEX pipe, adopted for its ease of installation, flexibility, and, in some cases, cost effectiveness.
+PEX can be easily shaped to your property’s requirements and can be installed in hard-to-reach locations.
+Two benefits of upgrading your pipes include:

-- They improve your plumbing system’s functionality and safety.
+- Improving your plumbing system’s functionality and safety

 Plumbing upgrades like modernized pipes can reassure buyers that they are purchasing a property that will not catch them off-guard with a plumbing disaster, such as flooding or pipes breaking.